Electronic Data Interchange (EDI) Specialist Salary

 Popular Skills for Electronic Data Interchange (EDI) Specialist

-Survey results imply that Electronic Data Interchange Specialists put a diverse skill set to use.
-Most notably, facility with GENTRAN and EDI are correlated to pay that is significantly above average, leading to increases of 21 percent and 6 percent, respectively.
+Electronic Data Interchange Specialists report using a wide range of professional skills.
+Most notably, facility with GENTRAN and EDI are correlated to pay that is significantly above average, leading to increases of 24 percent and 7 percent, respectively.
 Those listing Microsoft Excel as a skill should be prepared for drastically lower pay.
 Customer Service and Microsoft Office also typically command lower compensation.
-Most people experienced in Data Analysis also know Microsoft Office.
+Those familiar with Data Analysis also tend to know Microsoft Office.

 Pay by Experience Level for Electronic Data Interchange (EDI) Specialist